Recital season is here, and wouldn’t it be nice if someone could just hand you ready-to-go recital kits?

 Using these kits is effortless.
 Here are the steps.
 You can also watch this video tutorial, which shows you exactly what to do.

-• If desired, adjust the location of the text boxes, font colours, bold, italics, etc. to personalize the templates even further for your studio.
+- If desired, adjust the location of the text boxes, font colors, bold, italics, etc. to personalize the templates even further for your studio.
 Only the background fonts and images are not editable.

 Final Thoughts